PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   HostName tigressdata.princeton.edu
 ```

 The first line in each stanza above specifies alternative names for the host.
-Put your Princeton NetID in the second line.
+Put your Princeton NetID in the second line (i.e., replace `aturing`).
 The third line in each stanza should remain unchanged.
 You can add additional stanzas for the other clusters.

 ### Preventing VPN disconnects